habx/apollo-refetch/README.md

 ## Motivation

-Display lists with apollo client is really common but it can be very hard to update theses list with new data.
-We wanted to be able to display data that is always server-sync even if the list has parameters
+Displaying lists with apollo client is really common but it can be very hard to update theses lists with new data or retrieve data from it.
+We wanted to be able to display data that is always server-sync even if the list has parameters.

 ## Install